19 Mostly Free Things To Do In London On Your Own

-So even if you’ve only got an hour or so to spare, we’ve put together a guide to 19 (mostly free) things you can do in London on your own.
+Even if you’ve only got an hour or so to spare, we’ve put together a guide to 19 mostly free things to do in London on your own.

 If you’re a Londoner, think of these suggestions as micro-adventures; a great way to feel like a tourist in your own town when you don’t have a lot of time to spare.